 - We will not place students on Drop Status after the Spring 2020 Semester

 - Students currently on Probation can clear themselves by earning the required term GPA and posting major and cumulative GPAs of 2.00 or higher

 Credit/No Credit Option (CR/NC) for Spring 2020:

-You will have until April 30 to declare the CR/NC option in any or all of your Spring 2020 courses.
-You may submit your request using our online form beginning April 3.
+The deadline to elect the CR/NC option on your Spring 2020 courses has passed.
+You may submit a petition to elect or reverse the CR/NC option on Spring course/s using this form.
 Please be thoughtful in your decisions and consider the information below.